rigobauer/react-basesupsub/README.md

 # react-basesupsub

-Simple component to render an element made by baseline, superscript and subscript (WORK IN PROGRESS).
+Simple component to render an element composed by baseline, superscript and subscript (**WORK IN PROGRESS**).

 ## Usage